POSTED: 4 Aug 2025

 Here’s Why Acne Comes Back After Antibiotics

-Antibiotics are an important tool in acne control but they play a very distinct and different role to other common acne treatments like retinoids or hormonal therapies.
-In addition to killing acne causing bacteria, the main role of antibiotics is to reduce inflammation through their direct anti-inflammatory effects.
+Antibiotics are an important tool in acne control.
+However, they play a very distinct and different role to other common acne treatments like retinoids or hormonal therapies.
+In addition to killing acne-causing bacteria, the main role of antibiotics is to reduce inflammation through their direct anti-inflammatory effects.
 Knowing how they work is important because it explains both why antibiotics can help and why they rarely offer long-lasting control by themselves.

 Acne develops through a combination of pore clogging, excess sebum (oil) production, bacterial overgrowth and inflammation.
 Antibiotics influence only part of this process.
-They do not normalise cell turnover to prevent pores getting clogged with oil and dead skin cells or reduce oil production which cause microcomedones and acne breakouts in the first place.
-Nor do antibiotics address the hormonal drivers of acne which are important as excess androgen sensitivity cause increased oil production.
+They do not normalise cell turnover to stop pores clogging with oil and dead skin cells.
+Nor do they reduce the oil production that causes microcomedones and breakouts in the first place.
+Antibiotics also do not address the hormonal drivers of acne, which matter because excess androgen sensitivity causes increased oil production.
 They are most valuable in controlling active inflammatory acne breakouts.
 However, when you stop them, the underlying conditions that allowed acne to develop in the first place remain largely unchanged.
-That’s why acne tends to comes back after stopping antibiotics.
+That’s why acne tends to come back after stopping antibiotics.

 Why is it a Problem to Use Antibiotics in Isolation?

-Antibiotics can produce convincing early improvement in acne.
+Antibiotics can produce impressive early improvement in acne.
 Redness settles, lesions shrink and the skin appears calmer.
-This often creates the impression that the acne itself has been treated, when in reality there’s only been suppression of the inflammation and reduction of bacterial overgrowth.
-The biological processes that generate acne such as oil gland activity, pore clogging and androgen hormone sensitivity remain unchanged beneath the surface.
-So when antibiotics are stopped, acne breakouts re-emerge because the conditions that allow acne to form are intact.
-The problem is not antibiotic use itself.
-The main problems of using antibiotics of acne in isolation include:
+This often creates the impression that the acne itself has been treated.
+In reality, there has only been suppression of the inflammation and a reduction in bacterial overgrowth.
+The biological processes that generate acne such as oil gland activity, pore clogging and androgen hormone sensitivity remain the same beneath the surface.
+So when you stop antibiotics, acne breakouts re-emerge because the conditions that allow acne to form are intact.
+The main problems of using antibiotics for acne in isolation include:

 • False Hope: Visible improvement can mask the ongoing activity of acne drivers.
-This can lead to premature discontinuation.
-Even if the full course is completed, success may lead to the impression that the acne is cured and hence there is no plan for maintenance or transition.
+This can lead to premature stopping of treatment.
+Even if the full course is completed, success may give the impression that the acne is cured.
+As a result, there is no plan for maintenance or transition.

 • Microbiome Disruption: Repeated antibiotic exposure alters the skin and gut microbiome.
-This can shift inflammatory responses hence increasing the chances of relapse or even worsening the severity of acne.
+This can shift inflammatory responses, increasing the chances of relapse or even worsening the severity of acne.

 • Ignores Acne Drivers: Androgen sensitivity and pore clogging are vital for acne development but antibiotics have no effect on them.

-• Delays Treatment: Short-term improvement followed by relapse can lead to restarting the antibiotic (sometimes even changing the type or strength of them).
-This delays the introduction of more appropriate disease-modifying therapies that address the underlying controls.
+• Delays Treatment: Short-term improvement followed by relapse can lead to restarting the antibiotic, sometimes even changing the type or strength.
+This delays the introduction of more appropriate disease-modifying therapies that address the underlying drivers.

-• Don’t Treat Non-inflammatory Acne: Antibiotics do not tend to have a meaningful effect on blackheads, whiteheads or microcomedone formation which are all mild forms of acne and precursors to inflammatory acne.
+• Doesn’t Treat Non-inflammatory Acne: Antibiotics do not tend to have a meaningful effect on blackheads, whiteheads or microcomedone formation.
+These are all mild forms of acne and precursors to inflammatory acne.

-• Ignores Post-acne Sequelae: Antibiotics have no effect on post-inflammatory hyperpigmentation, erythema or acne scarring which are often the most persistent and distressing features of adult acne.
+• Ignores Post-acne Sequelae: Antibiotics have no effect on post-inflammatory hyperpigmentation, erythema or acne scars.
+These are often the most persistent and distressing features of adult acne.

-None of this means antibiotics should be avoided altogether.
+None of this means you should avoid antibiotics altogether.
 The problem is using antibiotics without a parallel long-term strategy to modify the drivers of acne.
-With strategic use, they can be valuable tools for controlling acute acne breakouts whilst allowing longer-term treatments take effect.
+With strategic use, they can be valuable tools for controlling acute acne breakouts whilst allowing longer-term acne treatments to take effect.

-How to Prevent Acne Coming Back After Stopping Antibiotics
+How Do You Prevent Acne Coming Back After Stopping Antibiotics?

-• Address Congestion Directly: Regular use of an exfoliant like Salicylic acid 3-4 times a week can also reduce pore clogging.
-These exfoliants are especially helpful for managing non inflammatory acne as well as skin texture and dark marks.
+• Address Congestion Directly: Regular use of an exfoliant like salicylic acid 3 to 4 times a week can also reduce pore clogging.
+These exfoliants are especially helpful for managing non-inflammatory acne as well as skin texture and dark marks.

-• Target Hormonal Drivers: In people where androgen sensitivity is the main driver of their acne, treatments like spironolactone or Winlevi can help reduce the excess oil production due to the actions of androgen hormones on the oil glands.
+• Target Hormonal Drivers: In people where androgen sensitivity is the main driver of their acne, treatments like spironolactone or Winlevi can help.
+They reduce the excess oil production caused by androgen hormones acting on the oil glands.

-• Avoid Repeated Antibiotic Courses: Recurring courses of antibiotics may transiently suppress inflammation but it does not change baseline acne behaviour.
-It also increases the risk of antibiotic resistance which may mean that they will stop working all together on your skin.
+• Avoid Repeated Antibiotic Courses: Recurring courses of antibiotics may transiently suppress inflammation but they do not change the underlying acne behaviour.
+They also increase the risk of antibiotic resistance, which may mean they stop working altogether on your skin.

-• Support Skin Barrier Function: An impaired skin barrier perpetuates inflammation.
-Ensure you use hydrating and moisturising products and avoid irritating your skin to allow your barrier to remain healthy and function correctly.
+• Support Skin Barrier Function: A weak skin barrier perpetuates inflammation.
+Use hydrating and moisturising products and avoid irritating your skin, so your barrier stays healthy and functions correctly.

 • Use Relapse as Diagnostic Feedback: Acne returning after any treatment indicates that the primary driver is still not under control.
 Take a moment and work with your doctor to further optimise your treatment plan and address any gaps.

 Acne that returns after antibiotics is not a failure of the treatment.
 It just reflects the limits of what antibiotics can do.
-They serve as a stabilising measure that provides short term control of inflammatory acne breakouts.
-Long-term control relies on having disease-modifying treatments and that address the underlying drivers of acne.
+They serve as a stabilising measure that provides short-term control of inflammatory acne breakouts.
+Long-term control relies on having disease-modifying treatments that address the underlying drivers of acne.
 These should ideally be in place before stopping antibiotics to ensure maintenance.
-As always, remember that acne is a chronic skin condition which not only varies from person to person but even within an individually.
-It is highly sensitive to internal health and external factors so take a whole approach to treating it.
-If your acne is persistent or severe, it’s best to work closely with your health provider to ensure that your treatment plan focuses on both immediate suppression and long term changing of acne behaviour.
+As always, remember that acne is a chronic skin condition which not only varies from person to person but even within an individual.
+It is highly sensitive to internal health and external factors, so take a holistic approach to treating it.
+If your acne is persistent or severe, it’s best to work closely with your healthcare provider.
+Together you can ensure your treatment plan focuses on both immediate suppression and long-term changing of acne behaviour.

 Authored by: